 Living in North Carolina puts you in prime adventure territory.
 Residents here enjoy 300 miles of pristine beaches and some of the country’s most beautiful old-growth hardwood forests and mountain tops.

 North Carolina is nothing if not real, down to earth, and honest to goodness great place to live.
+Whether you want things to do in Mooresville NC, or want to explore the state as a whole.
 So without further ado, here are the top 18 small cities in The Tar Heel State:

 18. Asheville, NC: A Small City With Many Accolades